paria-khalili/Machine-Learning-EE-8111097/Final Project Phase 1/README.md

-# Final Project — Phase 1: Spoken Language Identification (Proposal)
+# Final Project, Phase 1 - Problem Formulation

 Phase 1 of the final project, introducing and scoping a Spoken Language Identification (SLID) system: a model that classifies an input audio signal by language rather than transcribing its content.